 Click ENTER WORLD

-E. When you enter your EK, you will first need to CREATE A CHARACTER.
+E. When you enter your EK, you will first need to CREATE A VESSEL.
 (See more on this below.)

-F. Once your character is loaded into the EK, hit the S-key to open your Spirit Bank.
-(This account-level bank will be shared by all of your characters.)
+F. Once your vessel is loaded into the EK, hit the B-key to open your Spirit Bank.
+(This account-level bank will be shared by all of your vessels.)
 Your Spirit Bank will display all of the assets you imported.
 Right-click the deeds to import them from the bank into your Inventory.
-It takes about two minutes for items to imported and available for use.
+It takes two minutes for imported items to be available for use.
 Look for the small red X in the upper left corner of the icon of your imported item(s).
 When the X disappears, this item has successfully imported.

 G. To use Parcel Deeds to expand the size of your EK:

-Add parcels to increase EK size – From your EK, hit ENTER to bring up the Edit Kingdom interface.
+Add parcels to increase EK size – From your EK, hit ESC to bring up the Edit Kingdom interface.
 Parcels that are available to you will appear below the EK Design Grid.